 The next time you commit, the file will be gone and no longer tracked.
-If you modified the file or had already added it to the staging area, you must force the removal with the -f option.
+If you modified the file and added it to the index already, you must force the removal with the -f option.
 This is a safety feature to prevent accidental removal of data that hasn't yet been recorded in a snapshot and that can't be recovered from Git.